apigee/iloveapis2015-jwt-jwe-jws/Readme.md

   ./buildsetup.sh
 ```

-You must have maven installed in order for the above step to succeed.
+You must have previously installed maven in order for the above step to succeed.

 After the buildsetup, to build the jars with maven, follow the usual
 steps.
-This is described in greater detail in the callout source
+This is described in greater detail in the Readme's in the callout source
 directory for each sudirectory here.

-# Sample Request calls for all the use cases
+# Sample Request calls

-If you have postman you can download the collection form this link - https://www.getpostman.com/collections/24101901a9797c0921a4
+If you have the [Postman tool](https://www.getpostman.com/) you can use [the collection](Advanced-Security-JWT-JWE-JWS.json.postman_collection) included in this repo.
-Otherwise for each use cases the sample requests have been well documented.
+Otherwise for each use case, the sample requests have been well documented in the Readme's.